mobius-looper/mobius3/web/circularlabs/content/downloads.md

 - Host parameters may be bound to functions and scripts
 - Improved binding panels, immediate updates to the table when changing fields without **Update** button
 - Bindings to scripts may now have arguments that are passed through to the script

-## Build 11 Changes

-- Support for multiple input and output ports
-- Support for ASIO devices on Windows
-- **Midi Monitor** and **Environment** information panels under the Help menu
-- Loop stack in the track strips may have a configurable number of rows
-- Both an input level meter and an output level meter may be added to the track strip
-- Add a gap between rows of action buttons

 ## Windows Security